kilometro28/jscalculator/README.md

 # jscalculator
-A basic calculator builded with JavaScript
+a basic calculator builded with JavaScript